chronchi/molecular_landscape/README.md

 ## Files that are ignored

 Overall we are ignoring all the rds, rdb and RData files that are generated in the analysis.
 We also ignore the cache folders and the files folders.
-We will also ignore the folder book since it will be a large html.
 This folder will be served using a shiny server instead and therefore can be visualized in a website.
 The data folders and results folders are also ignored, they would make the repo too big.
 Check the gitignore files for a complete list.